 It's weird that software made my list but I don't know where we would be without Hubspot.
 Hubspot has allowed us to develop and implement a marketing strategy.
-We are not marketers; we are accountants.
-We like problems that have one correct answer, not several options that involve creativity.

 What we really love about Hubspot is the automation and analytics.
 Hubspot allows us to always be marketing even when we are working on something else.
 Additionally the analytics behind the scenes make it clear what is working and what is not.

 As a matter of fact, the software saves companies up to 250 hours per person a year.
 So, if you consider an employee who gets paid $25/hr, that's over $6000 year.
 Even if we considered opportunity cost for an employee.
 Say if a company charges $200/hr. for ops work completed by the same employee, that's over $50,000 in lost revenue.
 Incredible!

 I could write an entire article on how Hubspot has helped our small business succeed; the bottom line is it just works for us.

 Being a small business we can't offer the same monetary compensation that some of our bigger competitors do.
 So we have to differentiate ourselves and attract top talent through other avenues.
 All of our employees agree; we don't work here for the money.
 We could all make much more money somewhere else.